 My 24-70mm lens gave me a focus; allowed capture of details that would otherwise have gone unnoticed; enabled me to ask deeper questions of my parents than I would normally have felt comfortable doing and helped me challenge the idea of the perfect family in the portrait of my mind.

-Called ‘Plot 148’, this body of work comprises several narratives which have and are yet to reveal themselves as I continue to explore.
+Called ‘Plot 148’, this body of work comprises several narratives which are revealing themselves as I continue to explore.